Kris-Nale314/better-notes/README.md

 ## 🤖 Meet the Agent Crew

-Better Notes uses a team of specialized agents that work together:
+`better-notes` uses a team of specialized agents that work together:

 ### 🧠 The Planner
 The meta-agent that analyzes your document and creates tailored instructions for all other agents.
 The Planner considers document type, user preferences, and special requirements to optimize the entire analytical process.